Jack London's Tales of the Klondike: Premise

 Among the many thousands who made the long trek to Canada's northwest frontier during the Klondike gold rush was a writer from San Francisco, Jack London.
 His stories evoking the harsh, mysterious Arctic landscape and its inhabitants made him one of the twentieth century's most successful storytellers.

-Here are the best of those tales which from the powerful portrayal of greed and madness in 'The One Thousand Dozen' to essential instinct for survival reflected in 'Love of Life', reveal London's remarkable gift for observing the diversity of human character and emotion.
+The best of those tales, from the portrayal of greed and madness in 'The One Thousand Dozen' to the instinct for survival reflected in 'Love of Life', reveal London's gift for observing the diversity of human character and emotion.